rabdumalikov/self-driving-donkey-car/README.md

 ## General stuff

 ### Why do we remove distortion from the image?
-First of all, our solution is based on [NVIDIA end-to-end driving](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf), where it is one of the preprocessing steps that they used.
-On top of that, in our tests, we saw that performance of the model with distorted images is far from great.
-But it could be because of lighting conditions too.
+First of all, our solution is based on [NVIDIA end-to-end driving](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf), removing distortion is one of the preprocessing steps that they used.
+On top of that, in our tests, we saw that performance of the models with distorted images is far from great.
+However, this could also be because of lighting conditions too.

 ### How did we remove image distortion?
 To remove distortion, we used **pinhole transformation**.
 The entire procedure was described [here](https://automaticaddison.com/how-to-perform-camera-calibration-using-opencv/) and [here](https://docs.opencv.org/4.x/dc/dbb/tutorial_py_calibration.html).